-Worldwide, cities are rapidly expanding — by 2030, 60% of the population is expected to live in urban environments — and the demand for safe and clean water is only growing.
+Worldwide, cities are rapidly expanding — by 2050 2.5 billion more people are expected to live in cities — and the demand for safe and clean water is only growing.

 And despite the fact that demands are rising, we’re continuing to contaminate or waste our available resources.
 A total of 80% of all wastewater returns to nature without being properly treated.
 At the same time, globally, we are losing an average of 30% of all pumped fresh water — and cities are losing up to 60% of all pumped water due to poor water networks.